B181229/Statistics_and_Trends-/README.md

 # Statistics_and_Trends-
-It's an assignment of Statistics and trends, where a dataset is taken from Kaggle, and creating a relational,categorical and statistical plots and also used statistical methods.
+It's an assignment of Statistics and trends, where a dataset(Students Performance)is taken from Kaggle, and creating a relational,categorical and statistical plots and also used statistical moments like mean,variance,skewness and kurtosis.